 SAMHSA, the U.S. government mental health association, provides "Before You Label People, Look at Their Contents" guidelines .
 In fact, according to SAMHSA, "when mental illnesses are used as labels—schizophrenic, manic, and/or hyperactive—these labels hurt."
 In a public service announcement, Loree Sutton, Brigadier General of the United States and Director of the Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury, stated that, "stigma is a toxic, deadly hazard that must be eliminated."

 Psychiatric labels lead to stigma - Stigma leads to discrimination.

 Loree Sutton, Brigadier General of the United States

-leads to discrimination.
-Everyone knows why it is wrong to discriminate against people because of their race, religion, culture, or appearance.
-They are less aware of how people with mental illnesses are discriminated against.
-Although such discrimination may not always be obvious, it exists-and it hurts."
+"Labels lead to stigma—a term that refers to branding and shame, and stigmas lead to discrimination.
+It is common knowledge that it is socially unacceptable to discriminate against people solely based on their race, religion, culture, and/or appearance.
+Most people are unaware of the discrimination faced by people who have been diagnosed with a mental illness.
+Although such discrimination may not always be obvious, it exists and it hurts."

 Another thought to consider with persons who have or who have had mental illness is that labels stick.
-Even after a person may have recovered from bouts with serious mental illness, the label may have a long-lasting impact on other's perception of him or her.
+Even after a person may have recovered from bouts of serious mental illness, the label may have a long-lasting impact on others' perceptions of him or her.